YKiselev/column-table/README.md

 ## Synopsis

 This is a library with classes defining in-memory column-oriented growing-only table to be used instead of long-living collections of POJOs (to reduce memory consumption).
 Has columns for all the primitive types, strings and also generic one (to store arrays for example).
+Row access is only by index (like in `array index` not `DBMS index`).
+No fancy stuff like string de-duplication because such functionality is `external` and can be easily added when needed.
+No queries, no filters.

 ## Code Example